37+ Google SERP Features: A Complete Guide

 How to get

-As Knowledge Cards are powered by Knowledge Graphs, you can follow the same rules as were described in the previous paragraph.
+As Knowledge Cards are powered by Knowledge Graphs, you can follow the same rules as described in the previous paragraph.

 Calculator